 Colorado where networks are not developed.
 Many communities have found that

 local and community-derived solutions are more cost-effective and user friendly

 than more formalized programs funded by state and federal dollars.
 Recipients of

-Council funds are expected to identify and cultivate community partnerships that
+Council funds have identified and cultivated community partnerships that

 include people with and without developmental and other disabilities in order to

 create and/or improve community coalitions whose purpose is to design and